A Busy Year for Seal and Sea Lion Rescue

 "This year has been a record-breaking year," says Dr. Shawn Johnson, the center’s director of veterinary science.
 By mid-June, 617 animals had already been taken in — more than their usual average of around 600 for the entire year.

-seal pups that have been separated from their moms or aren’t thriving once weaned, but this year they got some unexpected visitors as well.
+In the spring, the rescuers typically assist local harbor seal and elephant seal pups that have been separated from their moms or aren’t thriving once weaned, but this year they got some unexpected visitors as well.

 "This spring was extra busy because we got so many elephant seals and an abnormal number of harbor seals, and then what put us over the top was all the sea lions we were getting early in the year," Johnson says.

 Usually the busy season for sea lions doesn’t start until late summer, because unlike seals, sea lions are migratory.
 They breed in Southern California and later come up north.
 But this year, they arrived early.
 "We’ve had over a couple hundred sea lions that we normally don’t get in the spring, for reasons that haven’t been completely explained, but it looks like it’s because there’s been a deficit of fish in Southern California," he says.

 Unable to find food, the pups are arriving in the center’s rescue area on the verge of starvation.
 "The little sea lions we’re getting in right now are about 15 kilos [33 pounds].
 They should be double that — 30 or 40 kilos [66 to 88 pounds]," Johnson explains.
 "They’re extremely stunted and emaciated."

 They’ve also taken in a record number of elephant seal pups, which breed nearby, possibly because they are also having trouble finding food.
 "They are nursed for about 28 days, and then the mom says, ‘See you, I’m out of here,’ and leaves this fat pup on the beach," he says.
 "They have about a month’s worth of energy to figure out how to survive on their own."